pipobscure/pipobscure/_posts/2013-09-28-restricting-the-internet-will-fail-and-is-a-fail.markdown

 date: 2013-09-28 16:31:24 Z
 tags: []
 ---
-# Restricting the internet will fail and is a #fail

 It seems that there are still some like the LAUSD that have not realised yet, that you cannot lock down technology and still expect it to be useful.

 The LA-Times reported that [LAUSD halts home use of iPads for students](http://www.latimes.com/local/lanow/la-me-ln-lausd-ipad-hack-20130925,0,6974454.story), which might just be the silliest thing to it could do.
 The one thing sillier is to truly believe that it could prevent this to begin with.